cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/nginx/nginx-deny.md

 tags: ["nginx"]
 permalink: /:collection/:path
 ---

-{% assign product = "maestro" %}
+## Overview

-In addition to protecting your application (or parts of it) using [HTTP basic authentication](/maestro/how-to-guides/nginx/nginx-auth.html), you can use Cloud 66 [CustomConfig](/{{page.collection}}/tutorials/custom-config.html) to block (or allow) access to your application based on IP addresses.
+In addition to protecting your application (or parts of it) using [HTTP basic authentication](/maestro/how-to-guides/nginx/nginx-auth.html), you can use [CustomConfig](/maestro/tutorials/custom-config.html) to block (or allow) access to your application based on IP addresses.

-Follow the instructions below to accomplish this.
+#### Read this first
+<div class="notice notice-warning"><p>You can do this more quickly and reliably using Maestro's built-in <a href="/maestro/tutorials/IP-filtering.html">IP filtering</a> feature.
+This guide is only for users who prefer to configure Nginx directly.
+</p></div>

+## Set up IP access control manually

+To accomplish this:

 1. Create a file in the root of your repository called blockips.conf.
 This file will contain the IPs you wish to allow/deny.